Proof-of-Learning is Currently More Broken Than You Think: Introduction

+In this work, we reconcile these conflicting claims.
+While the conclusion of \zhang is correct, the counter-example they present fails to identify systemic vulnerabilities of \pol. {Our analysis shows that} they target a weakened instantiation of \pol.
+This is evidenced by the fact that their results are either not reproducible or easily thwarted by adjusting hyperparameters of the verification mechanism{, as we show in Section~\ref{ssec:limitations_prior_spoofing}}.
+Instead, {our proposed attacks are \textit{always} guaranteed to generate a spoof for the proposed \pol verification mechanism.} Further, this can be done for a \textit{fraction of the cost} needed by past spoofing strategies.
+We {arrive at} this understanding of {the} fundamental vulnerabilities of PoL by systematically studying the two roles \pol verification plays: (a) efficiently verifying that a sequence of model updates contained in a proof are valid, and (b) establishing precedence by {preventing spoofing}.

-The first role of proof verification reduces verification into a detection problem.
+\looseness=-1 The first role, {that of} proof verification, reduces verification to a detection problem {\ie detecting valid training trajectories}.
 Indeed, multiple sources of noise make it impossible for the verifier to exactly reproduce each step of gradient descent contained in the prover's proof.
-Avoiding noise in learning is not always possible---in fact it is sometimes desirable: accelerators like GPUs introduce noise in training but are needed to scale learning to large datasets.
-This means that some tolerance to noise needs to be built into the verification process, which creates a sensitivity-specifity (accept legitimate steps)-(reject invalid steps) tradeoff where the verifier must tune the threshold accordingly.
-However, we do not have a precise model of how this noise impacts training--- specifically the learner's trajectory over model weights.
-Because of this, we analytically show that we cannot formulate a proof verification mechanism that is optimal, \ie provably minimizes an adversary's capability to disguise their trajectory within the noise inherent to training.
+Avoiding noise in learning is not always possible{;} it is sometimes {even} desirable.
+Accelerators like {graphics processing units (GPUs)} introduce noise in training but {they} are needed to scale learning to large datasets.
+This means that some tolerance to noise needs to be built into the verification process. {This} creates a sensitivity-specificity trade-off {such that} {the verifier must tune the noise threshold to simultaneously maximize the acceptance of legitimate steps and rejection of invalid steps.} {However,} this tuning is currently not possible because we lack a precise model of how this noise impacts training, and consequently the trajectory taken by the learner. {Thus,} we find that we cannot formulate a proof verification mechanism that is optimal, \ie provably minimizes an adversary's capability to disguise their trajectory within the noise inherent to training.

-These difficulties are aggravated when the verification mechanism makes approximations to improve its computational efficiency.
-For instance, Jia \etal propose to verify only a subset of updates in a proof.
-This further opens an attack surface for the adversary who is able to force the verification mechanism to verify a subset of updates of their choice.
+These difficulties are {exacerbated} by {previously proposed} approximations to the verification mechanism{, which aim to} improve its computational efficiency.
+For instance, \jia propose to verify only a subset of {the} updates in a proof. {However, as we demonstrate, this approach} opens {an} attack surface for {adversaries} to force the verification mechanism to verify a subset of updates of their choice. {This leads us to formalize the assumption implied by \jia, and identify the gap in theory required to develop a provably robust and efficient verification mechanism.}